 Local Tanzanian Organizations (partial list) with which individuals can make volunteer arrangements directly:

 Amani Childrens Home in Moshi is a long-established home for street children founded several years ago by a young American college graduate.

-Light in Africa is an orphanage in rural Moshi started in 2000 by a woman from the UK seeking to help children impacted by the HIV/AIDS epidemic.
+Light in Africa is an orphanage in rural Arusha started in 2000 by a woman from the UK seeking to help children impacted by the HIV/AIDS epidemic.
 They take care of children from tiny infants to teenagers, including many with severe disabilities.
 Information about Light in Africa can be found by contacting Asante Sana Tanzania.